The local real estate market started the new year much as it ended the old – home sales continued to increase as prices remained flat.

-There were 96 homes worth $22.72 million sold in May, according to the High Country Multiple Listing Service (MLS) which tracks all relator-assisted sales in Ashe, Avery and Watauga counties.
+Realtor®-assisted home sales in January hit a six-year high for the month, according to the High Country Multiple Listing Service, which tracks Realtor® sales in Ashe, Avery and Watauga counties.

 The median sold price, meanwhile, was the lowest recorded for any month in almost five years.